 - One study published in 2018 found that too much unmetabolized folic acid in the blood may lead to prostate cancer (8).

-- Another study review published in 2016 found that the excessive intake of folic acid could adversely affect memory in the elderly (5).
+- Another study review published in 2016 found that the excessive intake of folic acid could adversely affect cognitive impairment and other symptoms in the elderly who have vitamin B12 deficiency (5).

 The Bottom Line

 The folic acid benefits for men clearly show that this nutrient is not just important for pregnant women and fetuses.
 For better mental health as well as general health, men should ensure that they are consuming high folate foods daily.
-If you’d like to add more folate to your diet, please speak to your doctor as not everyone can take it without repercussions.
+If you’d like to add a folic acid supplement, please speak to your doctor as there could be adverse effects for some with high doses.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!